crate/cratedb-examples/framework/mcp/README.md

   and includes advanced client programs for Claude and Gemini that work out of the box.
   It is written in Python, optionally to be invoked with `uv` or `uvx`.

+- `example_cratedb_mcp.py`:
+  The [CrateDB MCP Server] specialises on advanced CrateDB SQL operations by blending in knowledge base resources from CrateDB's documentation about query optimizations.
+  It is written in Python, optionally to be invoked with `uv` or `uvx`.

 ## Resources

 - Read a [brief introduction to MCP] by ByteByteGo.